EPD Australasia

 General Programme Instructions

-Overall rules for International EPD® System
+Overall rules for the International EPD System.

-A regional annex to the General Programme Instructions
+A regional annex to the General Programme Instructions.

-The use of this template is voluntary.
+The use of these templates is voluntary.

-Registration Form
+EP Registration Form

 The completed registration form, the verified EPD(s), and supporting documentation must be submitted to the Secretariat.